-Relations between South Korea and North Korea have been tense over most of South Korea's history, and more recent concerns over North Korea's nuclear and ballistic missile capabilities, hostile actions by North Korea against South Korea, North Korea's leadership succession, and relations between the United States and North Korea, have created a global security issue that may adversely affect South Korean business and economic conditions.
+Relations between South Korea and North Korea have been tense over most of South Korea's history.
+In recent years, there have been heightened security concerns stemming from North Korea's nuclear weapons and ballistic missile capabilities and uncertainty regarding North Korea's actions and possible responses from the international community.
+More recent concerns over North Korea's nuclear and ballistic missile testing programs, hostile and threatened actions by North Korea against South Korea, North Korea's leadership succession, and relations between the United States and North Korea, have created a global security issue that may adversely affect South Korean business and economic conditions.
 South Korea was not a signatory of the armistice agreement that ended the Korean War, and since no peace treaty was signed between South Korea and North Korea, the two countries are technically still at war.
-We cannot assure you as to whether or when this situation will be resolved or change abruptly as a result of current or future events, including, without limitation, the effects, if any, of the recent transition of the "Supreme Leader" Kim Jong II to Kim Jong Un that resulted after the passing of Kim Jong II in 2011.
-An adverse change in economic or political conditions in South Korea or in its relations with North Korea could have a material adverse effect on our South Korean subsidiary and our company.
+We cannot assure you as to whether or when this situation will be resolved or change abruptly as a result of current or future events, including, without limitation, the effects, if any, of (i) the transition of the "Supreme Leader" to Kim Jong Un that began after the passing of